-Based at the Trinity Church Centre on Warwick Street near Abbey Road, CancerCare is an independent charity dedicated to helping families cope with cancer and other life limiting conditions.
+Based at their new centre on Duke Street, CancerCare is an independent charity dedicated to helping families cope with cancer and other life limiting conditions.

 Delivered by qualified and highly experienced staff, CancerCare's wide range of free professional therapy services are designed to help people come to terms with and manage the challenges of a serious health condition.